alankrantas/microbit-micropython-cookbook/README.md

 ![1](https://user-images.githubusercontent.com/44191076/79871966-c0ae8b00-8417-11ea-8255-cbc681d12b8d.jpg)

 This is the collection of notes, tricks and experiments on BBC micro:bit V2 and MicroPython.
+You can use the [official editor](https://python.microbit.org/v/3).

 See also [BBC micro:bit V2 MicroPython documentation](https://microbit-micropython.readthedocs.io/en/v2-docs/index.html)